-Action has been taken against 110 non-complying GPIs and is issued closure directions under Section 5 of the E(P) Act.
-Online Continuous Effluent Monitoring Stations (OCEMS) connectivity established to CPCB server in 885 out of 1072 GPIs.
+Action has been taken against 110 non-complying GPIs and issued closure directions under Section 5 of the E(P) Act.
+Online Continuous Effluent Monitoring Stations (OCEMS) connectivity was established to the CPCB server in 885 out of 1072 GPIs.

 8. Ganga Gram:-Ministry of Drinking Water and Sanitation (MoDWS) identified 1674 Gram Panchayats situated on the bank of River Ganga in 5 State (Uttarakhand, Uttar Pradesh, Bihar, Jharkhand, West Bengal).

 Rs.
 578 Crores has been released to the Ministry of Drinking Water and Sanitation (MoDWS) for the construction of toilets in 1674 Gram Panchayats of 5 Ganga Basin States.

 Out of the targeted 15, 27,105 units, MoDWS has completed the construction of 8, 53,397 toilets.

 A consortium of 7 IITs has been engaged in the preparation of the Ganga River basin Plan and 65 villages have been adopted by 13 IITs to develop as model villages.

 UNDP has been engaged as the executing agency for the rural sanitation programme and to develop Jharkhand as a model State at an estimated cost of Rs.
 127 Crore.

 Ganga Avalokan: It is the first museum inaugurated for